asikowe/cfg-degree-homework/README.md

 Absolutely smashed it.
 Amazing git knowledge, great ATM code and cracking tests.
 I'd love to know how much refactoring you did as a result of the unittests and if you felt they were worth the effort.
 It's just a case of practicing patching and see the power of __name__ == '__main__'.
 Great work!
 39/43 - 91%

+### Week 5-6

+Great answers and insights into how you'd go about designing systems end-to-end, it's great to see.

+45/53 - 85%

 ## Assessments